JohnBinford/AppleWood-Pointe/readme.md

 * * *

 ## News
--Ralph recently provided a couple of new picture of his Drill-Press-Milling-Table outfit.</br>
+- Ralph recently provided a couple of new picture of his Drill-Press-Milling-Table outfit.</br>
 check out his folder in the CraftsMen folder above.
 - Ralph updloaded a nice "Countdown to Selling your House" Checklist.
 You can get it from the Documents Page.</br>
 [Link to the PDF Documents Collection.](./Documents/Download.md)